by Greg Bryant

 May 10, 2026

-The actual proven solutions to the housing crisis, which most capitalist governments are not employing, we'll talk about in another article.
-Let's start with some basics about democratic participation.
+The specific proven solutions to the housing crisis -- which most capitalist governments are absolutely not employing, because they're afraid to address the growing power imbalances that cause inequality -- we'll discuss in another article.
+But let's start with some basics about the need for real democratic participation.

 Nobody wants this.
 Nobody wanted this.
 So who made this bad densification happen?

-The developers, obviously, and their investors, who are maximizing profits and asset value.
-These oligarchs are colluding with authoritarian government officials, who don’t care, and who want to help their friends, a favor they hope will come back to them later.
+The developers, obviously, and their investors, who are maximizing profits and asset values.
+These oligarchs are colluding with authoritarian government officials, who don’t care, and who want to help their friends, a favor they hope will return to them later.
 They also want a tiny increase in tax revenue and borrowing capacity for the city.

 This is impolite densification.